soft261/openmrs-module-appointmentscheduling/README.md

 ## Overview

-Module for scheduling patient appointments and managing provider schedule.
+This module is for scheduling patient appointments and managing provider schedules.
+This module also allows for managing the patient queue in a clinic.

 <br>